What is Mousa Dembele actually good at?

-Dembele will leave for Chinese Super League side Beijing Guoan without a single piece of silverware to show for his nine years in England.
+Dembele left for Chinese Super League side Beijing Guoan without a single piece of silverware to show for his nine years in England.

 But that shouldn’t be a mark against his name.
-If anything, it adds to Dembele’s mystique.
+If anything, it added to Dembele’s mystique.
 Normal rules and regulations have never applied when discussing the Belgian.

 The naysayers can put Dembele’s four man of the match displays during a two-week examination against Man United, Liverpool, Arsenal and Juventus in their pipe and smoke it.

 Dembele went toe-to-toe with Paul Pogba, Mesut Ozil and Miralem Pjanic and came out on top.
-Sure, it’s not the Champions League, but Dembele’s class should never be doubted.
+Sure, it’s not a Champions League medal, but Dembele’s class should never be doubted.

-But the Premier League will be losing a true maverick, the likes of which we’re unlikely to see again due to the constant desire to label midfielders.
+The Premier League was lucky enough to experience a true maverick in his prime, the likes of which we’re unlikely to see again due to the constant desire to label midfielders.

 Dembele wasn’t a goalscoring midfielder.
 He wasn’t a defensive midfielder.
 He wasn’t a no.10.
 He was just Mousa.